 In the Multiple Daily Injections and Continuous Glucose Monitoring in Diabetes (DIAMOND) study, 58 CKD patients without diabetes (eGFR≥25 mL/min; m GFR 58 mL/min) with proteinuria (≥500-3500 mg/d, m 1110 mg/24h) receiving a renin-angiotensin system blockade agent were randomly assigned to receive dapagliflozin (10 mg/d) or a placebo.35 eGFR declined by –6.6 mL/min at week six in the dapagliflozin group, but this reduction was fully reversible within six weeks after dapagliflozin discontinuation.
 Body weight was reduced by 1.5 kg with dapagliflozin, while changes in blood pressure did not differ significantly between dapagliflozin and placebo treatment.

-In the subanalysis of the DAPA in Chronic Kidney Disease (DAPA CKD) trial, of the 270 participants with IgA nephropathy (94% confirmed by previous biopsy), 137 were randomized to dapagliflozin and 133 to a placebo.36,37 In this IgA subgroup, mean eGFR was 43.8 mL/min and median urinary albumin-to-creatinine ratio was 900 mg/g.
+In the subanalysis of the DAPA in Chronic Kidney Disease (DAPA CKD) trial, of the 270 participants with IgA nephropathy (94 percent confirmed by previous biopsy), 137 were randomized to dapagliflozin and 133 to a placebo.36,37 In this IgA subgroup, mean eGFR was 43.8 mL/min and median urinary albumin-to-creatinine ratio was 900 mg/g.
 Composite renal outcomes consisted of sustained eGFR, proteinuria, ESKD, or renal death.
-Relative risk reduction in a 50% sustained decrease in eGFR, ESKD, or death from renal causes was 46%, 39% in death from cardiovascular causes, and 26% for proteinuria in patients receiving dapagliflozin.
+Relative risk reduction in a 50 percent sustained decrease in eGFR, ESKD, or death from renal causes was 46 percent, 39 percent in death from cardiovascular causes, and 26 percent for proteinuria in patients receiving dapagliflozin.

 In this perspective, the ongoing EMPA-KIDNEY study, exploring cardio-renal effects of empagliflozin in CKD patients irrespective of whether the individual has diabetes, will be of tremendous interest.38 Potential risks of temporary or sustained eGFR decline associated with SGLT-2 inhibitors use in CKD with or without proteinuria deserve further trials to precisely assess the safety and renal protective effects of these drugs.39